A season for life

 It was 82°F in San Diego, CA and the haze.

-How Does It Feel by MS MR was spinning on the ol' iTunes.
+How Does It Feel by MS MR was playing.

 Please note: This post has some religious thought in it, if that isn't your bag please go your way, no hard feelings.
 If you act a fool I will nuke your comments.